 The sample is injected when the mobile phase is flowing through the chromatographic column.
 Each drug and drug metabolite interacts with the mobile phase and stationary phase differently and moves at different speeds depending on their chemical properties.
 In other words, each analyte elutes at different times.
-Specific drugs and metabolites are identified by their retention time and quantified against isotopic internal standards for each drug and metabolite.
-Each drug peak has to be compared to drug standards (calibrators) in order to ensure identification.
+Specific drugs are identified by their retention time and mass spectrum of each peak, and quantified against isotopic internal standards for each drug and metabolite.
+Each drug peak has a minimum of two mass transitions, which the technician has to compare to drug standards (calibrators) in order to ensure identification.